Collins Landing Wildlife Management Area

 Collins Landing Wildlife Management Area is located in Wildlife Management Unit 6A.
 The variety of ecological communities provide great habitat for wildlife, both game and non-game species.
 (View hunting seasons and trapping seasons)

 This location along the St. Lawrence River is a great area for bird watching.
 Many different species have been seen in the area including: common tern, American bittern, and the bald eagle.
+Use the Wildlife Management Area Mammal Checklist (PDF) (85KB) and the Wildlife Management Area Bird Checklist (PDF) (240 KB) as a wildlife viewing guides.

 Towns of Alexandria and Orleans in Jefferson County next to the St. Lawrence River and in the shadow of the Thousand Island Bridge.
 From Watertown, take I81 north to Seaway Avenue in Orleans Drive to Collins Landing Road.
 There is no designated parking lots.